huggingface/datasets/datasets/multi_eurlex/README.md

 Maltese     | **mt**   |Malta (2004) | <1/<1\% | 17,521 / 5,000 / 5,000 |

+### Supported Tasks and Leaderboards

+The dataset is not yer part of an established benchmark.

 ## Dataset Creation

 ### Curation Rationale